-More than 225 major works published in English from national and international sources on andragogy are presented here, in order to provide a clear and understandable, international foundation for the linkage between the research, theory and practice of andragogy and its application to Adult Education and Human Resource Development.
+Andragogy has recieved mixed reviews in the past.
+Some have analyzed it from a positive perspective.
+Some have analyzed it from a negative perspective, and some have ignored it altogether.
+Most of the discussions have limited their observations to how Malcolm S. Knowles addressed andragogy.
+There has been an inadequate investiation of the foundation and background of andragogy from a world perspective.
+This research presents 240 major works published in English from national and international sources on andragogy that may help provide a clear and understandable international foundation for the linkage between the research, theory, and practice of andragogy.
 Six themes have emerged that provide a foundation for the linkage: The evolution of the term; historical antecedents shaping the concept; comparison of American and European understandings; popularizing and sustaining the American and world-wide concept; practical applications; and theory, research, and definition.
+This is the yearly update [2008] of this research.